OLED1/oleds-helm-charts/helm-development/db-backup/README.md

 - Currently only MYSQL databse(s) can be dumped
 - Dumps multiple databases in a single namespace at once (you can state only one host)
 - When using an external database, you can dump multiple databases at once
-- Uploads the dumps automatically to a webdav share (Tested on Nextcloud)
+- Uploads the dumps automatically to a webdav share (Tested with Nextcloud)
-- Backups the dumps automatically to an existing pv (e.g. NFS Share)
+- Copies the dumps automatically to an existing pv (e.g. NFS Share)
 - Sends an e-mail when a backup ends with details about the process

 ## Installation